-- 1 Tbsp plus 2 tsp 25 ml whole psyllium husks
+- 1 tablespoon plus 2 tsp 25 ml whole psyllium husks

-- 1 tsp 5 ml apple cider vinegar
+- 1 teaspoon 5 ml apple cider vinegar

-- 2 Tbsp 30 ml natural smooth almond butter or tahini (sesame seed paste), at room temperature
+- 2 tablespoon 30 ml natural smooth almond butter or tahini (sesame seed paste), at room temperature

-- 1 ?4 tsp 1 ml pure stevia powder or 1/2 tsp (2.5 ml) pure plain or vanilla stevia liquid, or to taste
+- 1 ?4 tsp 1 ml pure stevia powder or ½ teaspoon (2.5 ml) pure plain or vanilla stevia liquid, or to taste

 - 1 ?3 cup 40 g walnut pieces or chopped walnuts, lightly toasted